rust-lang/rust/docs/dev/architecture.md

 vocabulary of types than `ide`, but the basic testing setup is the same: we create a database, run some queries, assert result.

-For comparisons, we use [insta](https://github.com/mitsuhiko/insta/) library for snapshot testing.
+For comparisons, we use the `expect` crate for snapshot testing.

 To test various analysis corner cases and avoid forgetting about old tests, we use so-called marks.
 See the `marks` module in the `test_utils` crate for more.